GT-NAGARAJ/Smart-Energy-Meter-Using-AWS/README.md

 ## Acknowledgments

 - Built as an extension of a simple CRUD application.
-- Thanks to AWS for providing scalable, serverless tools and to Chart.js for visualization.
+- Thanks to AWS for providing scalable, serverless tools.